zoeskan/MCB185/README.md

 Working with people is very different from copy-pasting code from the Internet.
 If you copy-paste without attribution, it is considered plagiarism.
-In this course, you are not allowed to use any concept unless it has been introduced in a previous or current unit.
+In this course, you are not allowed to use any programming construct unless it has been introduced in a previous or current unit.
 Getting answers from the Internet, AI, or a more advanced programmer will frequently result in ILLEGAL code.
-If you turn in illegal code, you will be penalized, and if that code is also plagiarized, your misconduct will be sent to student judicial affairs.
+If you turn in illegal code, you will be penalized.
+Depending on the severity of the infraction, you may be sent to Student Judicial Affairs.
+There are no warnings.

+See the `ILLEGAL.md` file in this repo for more information on what is considered illegal.

 In general, resist copy-paste.
 Typing words helps you remember what you did later.
 Copy-paste is one of the worst ways to learn how to program.
 Also,